-- 3. Goal Assist local businesses to lower financial and regulatory risks and improve their economic, community, and environmental sustainability. - 4.
-Goal Efficiently invest in and manage public infrastructure systems to support development and growth. - B. Climate Change Goals As a signatory of the Cool Cities program, Model Community has committed to reducing carbon and other greenhouse gas emissions.
-Solar energy is an abundant, renewable, and nonpolluting energy resource and that its conversion to electricity or heat will reduce our dependence on nonrenewable energy resources and decrease the air and water pollution that results from the use of conventional energy sources. - C. Iowa Smart Planning Iowa Smart Planning principles must be considered when local governments make planning, zoning, development, and resource management decisions.
-Model Community has adopted Principle 3 Clean, Renewable, and Efficient Energy to encourage the promotion of clean energy use through increased access to renewable energy resources. - D. Infrastructure Distributed solar photovoltaic systems will enhance the reliability and power quality of the power grid and make more efficient use of Model Community's electric distribution infrastructure. - E. Local Resource Solar energy is an under used local energy resource and encouraging the use of solar energy will diversify the community's energy supply portfolio and exposure to fiscal risks associated with fossil fuels. - F. Improve Competitive Markets Solar energy systems offer additional energy choice to consumers and will improve competition in the electricity and natural gas supply market.
+- B. Climate Change Goals As a signatory of the Cool Cities program, Model Community has committed to reducing carbon and other greenhouse gas emissions.
+Solar energy is an abundant, renewable, and nonpolluting energy resource and its conversion to electricity or heat reduces dependence on nonrenewable energy resources and decreases the air and water pollution that results from the use of conventional energy sources. - C. Iowa Smart Planning Iowa Smart Planning principles must be considered when local governments make planning, zoning, development, and resource management decisions.
+Model Community has adopted Principle 3 Clean, Renewable, and Efficient Energy to encourage the promotion of clean energy use through increased access to renewable energy resources. - D. Infrastructure Distributed solar photovoltaic systems will enhance the reliability and power quality of the power grid and make more efficient use of Model Community's electric distribution infrastructure. - E. Local Resource Solar energy is an underused local energy resource and encouraging the use of solar energy will diversify the community's energy supply portfolio and reduce exposure to fiscal risks associated with fossil fuels. - F. Improve Competitive Markets Solar energy systems offer additional energy choice to consumers and will improve competition in the electricity and natural gas supply market.